Qiskit/qiskit-bot/README.md

 the repository.
 To set a local configuration file a file `qiskit_bot.yaml` must be created in the root of the git repository.
 If this file is present then qiskit-bot will read it before every action and adjust behavior based on it's contents.
-Currently this configuration file is used to control two things, the changelog generation behavior and whether the bot will leave comments on new pull requests when they're opened (and the exact behavior of that comment). n example of a fully populated configuration file is:
+Currently this configuration file is used to control two things: the changelog generation behavior, and whether the bot will leave comments on new pull requests when they're opened (and the exact behavior of that comment).
+An example of a fully populated configuration file is:

 ```yaml
 ---